Yaakshi/Secure-coding-programs-in-C/README.md

 # Secure-coding-programs-in-C

-You can find some of the C programs that I learnt and built as part of learning secure coding practices.
+You can find some of the C programs that I am building as part of learning secure coding practices.

+🪴 These are part of my ongoing learning process.
+So, please feel free to review and make any necessary modifications to improve the code.